Windows: ssh: Could not resolve hostname: No such host is known

 Restart Router and Modem

-1. The hosts file lives at C:\Windows\System32\drivers\etc\hosts.
-You’ll need to be an admin to change it.
+1. The hosts file is usually at C:\Windows\System32\drivers\etc\hosts.
+You’ll need to be an administrator to change this file.

-4. Try your SSH connection again after fixing the hosts file to see if that was the problem.
+4. Try your SSH connection again after you edit the hosts file to see if that fixed the issue.

 ssh Could not resolve hostname Windows 11